-Leisure Centre Clubs -25 clubs representing over 2,000 members from all leisure centres responded to the survey.
+Leisure Centre Clubs -25 clubs representing over 2,000 members across all centres responded to the survey.
 Overall 92% were satisfied or very satisfied with the leisure facilities provided.
-Half of the clubs stated that membership had increased over the previous 2 years and this was expected to continue, however despite this 80% were satisfied with the number of hours available to hire.
+Half of the clubs stated that membership had increased over the previous 2 years and this was expected to continue, however despite this 80% were satisfied with the number of hours available to hire

-The key facilities issue identified for improvement was car parking (particularly at Bingham Leisure Centre).
+The key facilities issue for improvement was car parking (particularly at Bingham Leisure Centre).

-Town and parish councils - consultation was undertaken through a workshop at the Parish Forum, attended by 40 delegates representing 17 parish and town councils.
-This was built upon with a survey of all town and parish councils and finally the draft strategy document was consulted upon.
+Town and Parish Councils - consultation was undertaken through a workshop at the Parish Forum, attended by 40 delegates representing 17 Parish and Town Councils.
+This was built upon with a survey of all Town and Parish Councils and finally the draft strategy document was consulted upon.
+Insert KKP Summary

-The issues raised by parish councils were the quality/accessibility of Bingham Leisure Centre, community demand for improved provision in Radcliffe on Trent and concerns over rural transport.
+The key issues raised by Parish councils were the quality/accessibility of Bingham Leisure Centre, community demand for additional/improved quality of local provision in Radcliffe on Trent and concerns over rural transport.

-Secondary Schools - all Rushcliffe secondary schools (including Nottingham Emmanuel) were surveyed in November 2016.
-A total of 6 of the 8 schools responded, all of whom provided community access to their sports facilities.
+Secondary Schools - All secondary schools (including Nottingham Emmanuel) were surveyed in November 2016.
+A total of 6 of the 7 schools responded, all of whom provided community access to their sports facilities.
 Four sites provide over 20 hours per week access and 90% report an increase in community use over the last 2 years.
 Half of the schools indicated more requests to hire than they can accommodate.

 This highlights the important role of schools in the overall facility provision in the Borough.
-(Note: two of the schools that responded provide joint-use leisure facilities.)
+It is worthy of note that 2 of the schools who responded provide joint-use leisure facilities with the Council.

-The following organisations were consulted on the draft strategy;
+Other stakeholders - The following organisations were consulted on the draft strategy; ###list##.